 Momentum trading has proven to be a successful method over many decades.
 For example, you “look back” six months and rank stocks based on the rate of change during this period: you buy the best-performing stocks and hold them for one month.

 At the end of the month, you do another rank and “rotate” by selling out the stocks not in the rank anymore and buying the news stocks made into the top rank.

-You rotate symbols all the time so only top N symbols are traded (according to your parameters).
-The number of positions is, of course, completely up to you and you can keep them in your ranks even if they fall out of your ranks: If you buy the top five stocks, you don’t rebalance as long as the stocks are among the top 6th ranked stocks.
+You rotate symbols constantly, so only top N symbols are traded (according to your parameters).
+The number of positions is, of course, entirely up to you, and you can keep them in your ranks even if they fall out of your ranks: If you buy the top five stocks, you don’t rebalance as long as the stocks are among the top 6th ranked stocks.
 This is convenient to avoid excessive turnover and subsequent commissions and slippage.
 Your backtests give you clues about what is the most rational thing to do.

 The main advantages of stock and sector rotation (the pros):

 There are many advantages to rotation: